aruizeac/aruizeac/README.md

   <i>Software Engineer</i>
 </h1>

-A. Ruiz is a **_software engineer_** building cloud-native distributed systems using programming languages such as Go, Javascript, Java, C# and Rust.
+A. Ruiz is a **_software engineer_** building cloud-native distributed systems using programming languages such as Go, Javascript and C#.

 Actively working on  [**Wizeline**](https://github.com/wizeline) and [**Neutrino Corporation**](https://github.com/neutrinocorp).